When people ask me: “what’s more important, diet or exercise?”

 Sleeping seven to eight hours a day is essential for adults.
 In Part 1, I have discussed the evidence from recent scientific research about the relevance of sleep for humans and animals with the clear message that sufficient sleep (7 to 8 hours) is not only important for our physical and mental health/welfare, but a lack of good quality sleep has many serious unwelcome consequences (See slide below for a summary).

-People who sleep too little or too long have increased chances of dying and major cardio-vascular events.
+People who sleep too little or too long have increased chances of dying and occurrence of major cardio-vascular events.
 It is recommended that adults sleep 8 hours per day but children should sleep somewhat longer depending on their age.

 Along with good diet, clean water, clean air and adequate exercise, sleep is one of the five pillars of good health.